-If Commencement is held in McDonough Arena due to inclement weather, then tickets are required.
-Each graduate will be issued six (6) rain-site tickets.
-No guests will be admitted to a rain ceremony in McDonough without a rain-site ticket, and the College cannot be responsible for lost rain-site tickets.
+If Commencement is held in McDonough Arena due to inclement weather, then printed tickets are required.
+Each graduate may claim up to six (6) rain-site tickets.
+No guests will be admitted to a rain ceremony in McDonough without a printed rain-site ticket, and the College cannot be responsible for lost rain-site tickets.
 Children ages two (2) and under are not required to have a ticket.
 If attending without a ticket, they must sit on the lap of an accompanying adult.
 All children ages three (3) years or older must have a ticket.

 Someone in my family requires special accommodation seating.
 What should I do?